nikirill/personalpage/content/project/tinygroupdtls.md

 +++
 date = "2016-11-06"
-summary = """Lightweight DTLS implementation with the extension for secure group communication.
+summary = """Lightweight DTLS implementation for the Contiki OS (TinyDTLS) with an extension for secure group communication.
-This is an extension to the TinyDTLS library by Olaf Bergmann shipped with Contiki OS.
-The version corresponds to the Instant Contiki 2.7 image.
-The purpose of the extension is to make it possible to secure multicast messages and unicast responses to these multicast messages.""" tags = [] title = "tinygroupdtls" external_link = "https://github.com/nikirill/tinygroupdtls"
+Our extension enables securing multicast messages and their corresponding unicast responses.""" tags = ["IoT"] title = "tinygroupdtls" external_link = "https://github.com/nikirill/tinygroupdtls"